Gitlab (NASDAQ:GTLB) Releases Q1 2023 Earnings Guidance

 Gitlab (NASDAQ:GTLB – Get Rating) updated its first quarter 2023 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $-0.280-$-0.270 for the period, compared to the Thomson Reuters consensus estimate of $-0.300.
 The company issued revenue guidance of $77 million-$78 million, compared to the consensus revenue estimate of $72.75 million.Gitlab also updated its FY 2023 guidance to $-1.020-$-0.970 EPS.

-A number of equities research analysts recently commented on the company.
-Royal Bank of Canada dropped their target price on Gitlab from $90.00 to $60.00 and set an outperform rating on the stock in a research report on Monday, March 14th.
-Bank of America dropped their target price on Gitlab from $125.00 to $105.00 and set a buy rating on the stock in a research report on Wednesday, March 9th.
-Cowen lowered their price objective on Gitlab from $145.00 to $130.00 and set an outperform rating on the stock in a research report on Tuesday, December 7th.
-KeyCorp lowered their price objective on Gitlab from $115.00 to $50.00 and set an overweight rating on the stock in a research report on Tuesday, March 15th.
-Finally, Piper Sandler upgraded Gitlab from a neutral rating to an overweight rating and set a $100.00 price objective on the stock in a research report on Thursday, January 6th.
-Two investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $97.56.
+Several equities research analysts have recently weighed in on the company.
+The Goldman Sachs Group decreased their price target on Gitlab from $100.00 to $86.00 and set a neutral rating for the company in a research note on Wednesday, March 16th.
+Zacks Investment Research raised Gitlab from a sell rating to a hold rating in a research note on Tuesday, February 8th.
+Bank of America decreased their price target on Gitlab from $125.00 to $105.00 and set a buy rating for the company in a research note on Wednesday, March 9th.
+Royal Bank of Canada decreased their price target on Gitlab from $90.00 to $60.00 and set an outperform rating for the company in a research note on Monday, March 14th.
+Finally, Truist Financial cut their target price on Gitlab from $175.00 to $105.00 and set a buy rating on the stock in a research report on Tuesday, March 15th.
+Two research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $97.56.

-A number of large investors have recently bought and sold shares of the business.
-Schonfeld Strategic Advisors LLC acquired a new position in Gitlab in the 4th quarter valued at about $226,000.
-Renaissance Technologies LLC acquired a new position in shares of Gitlab in the 4th quarter worth approximately $226,000.
-Marshall Wace LLP acquired a new position in shares of Gitlab in the 4th quarter worth approximately $373,000.
-Bank of America Corp DE acquired a new position in shares of Gitlab in the 4th quarter worth approximately $749,000.
-Finally, Wells Fargo & Company MN acquired a new position in shares of Gitlab in the 4th quarter worth approximately $991,000.
-Institutional investors own 7.55% of the company’s stock.
+A number of large investors have recently made changes to their positions in the business.
+Schonfeld Strategic Advisors LLC purchased a new stake in shares of Gitlab in the fourth quarter worth approximately $226,000.
+Renaissance Technologies LLC purchased a new stake in shares of Gitlab in the fourth quarter worth approximately $226,000.
+Marshall Wace LLP purchased a new stake in shares of Gitlab in the fourth quarter worth approximately $373,000.
+Bank of America Corp DE purchased a new stake in shares of Gitlab in the fourth quarter worth approximately $749,000.
+Finally, Wells Fargo & Company MN purchased a new stake in shares of Gitlab in the fourth quarter worth approximately $991,000.
+Institutional investors and hedge funds own 7.55% of the company’s stock.

 Gitlab Company Profile (Get Rating)